infosupport/azureml-cookiecutter/{{cookiecutter.project_dir}}/README.rst

 Getting started
 ---------------
 Although not required, we recommend you use `virtualenv`_ for your machine learning projects.
 You can install it using :code:`pip install virtualenv`.

 Create a virtual environment using the following command:

 :code:`virtualenv -p 3.8.6 --pip 20.1 venv`

-When the installation is done, make sure you activate the environment.
+When the installation is done, make sure you activate the python environment.

 - Powershell: :code:`. venv/scripts/activate.ps1`
 - Bash: :code:`source venv/scripts/activate`